sata-deep/Spin-dependent-d-band-center-App/README.md

   - `sudo apt-get install python3-tk`

 ## For ubuntu
-- Just type in your terminal
+- Just type in your terminal:
-- sudo apt update
+  sudo apt update
-- **pip install --upgrade Spin-dependent-d-band-center**
+  **pip install --upgrade Spin-dependent-d-band-center**
 - Then in bash:

   **d-band-satadeep**

   will launch the application